zionsg/javascript/autoload/README.md

 _Problem:_

-You inherited 100 webpages/webviews of legacy code and they are loading the same set of javascript files, with some pages loading additional scripts.
+You inherited 100 webpages/webviews of legacy code and they are loading the same set of Javascript files, with some pages loading additional scripts.
 This is run client-side and there is no server-side code to enforce use of templates.
 Do you duplicate the `<script>` tags for every page, like below?
 And what if you have a new dependency?